Am0rphous/Awesome/Anonymity and Privacy/Tor/README.md

   address 10.152.152.11
   netmask 255.255.192.0
   gateway 10.152.152.10
-  nameservers 10.152.152.10 #cant rememver if this was correct syntax
+  dns-nameservers 10.152.152.10 #cant remember if this was correct syntax lol
 ````

 ## Useful Resources